-All of these issues are relevant for parents who want to decide which parenting style to adopt and how to best invest in the skills of their children.
+All of these questions are relevant for parents who want to decide which parenting style to adopt and how to best invest in the skills of their children.
 What is more, these questions are also crucial for the design of public policy.
-The timing of skill acquisition helps determine at what ages public investment in school and child care are likely to be most effective.
+The timing of skill acquisition helps determine at what ages public investments in school and child care are likely to be most effective.
 The issue of substitutability versus complementarity matters for whether early deficits (say, regarding children from socially disadvantaged backgrounds) can be offset by interventions later on (say, training and tutoring during high school) or should be addressed as early as possible.
 The substitution relationship between parental and other inputs (such as public schooling) determines whether public programs that aim to foster skill acquisition can concentrate on providing public inputs, or whether support and tutoring for parents should be a central plank of such programs.

-A large body of research during the last two decades provides answers to many of these questions.
-Recent comprehensive overviews of this literature are provided by Heckman and Mosso (2014) and Attanasio (2015).
-Here, we focus on the main insights of this literature and some of the most recent developments.
+A large body of research during the past two decades provides answers to many of these questions.
+Recent comprehensive overviews of this literature are provided by Heckman & Mosso (2014) and Attanasio (2015).
+We focus on the main insights of this literature and some of the most recent developments.

 The work by James Heckman and his coauthors represents a central part of our understanding of the process of skill formation.
-Building on the framework of Becker and Tomes, this research describes the complex process of skill formation through the formalization of a multistage technology of skill formation.
-The combination of a theory for the technology of skill formation (Cunha and Heckman 2007) with estimates of the skill production function (Cunha and Heckman 2008; Cunha, Heckman, and Schennach 2010) makes it possible to characterize the process of human development and to rationalize the available empirical evidence.
-First, as reflected in the technology (10) and (11), skills are multidimensional (Almlund et al. 2011).
+Building on the framework of Becker & Tomes (1979, 1986), this research describes the complex process of skill formation through the formalization of a multistage technology of skill formation.
+The combination of a theory for the technology of skill formation (Cunha & Heckman 2007) with estimates of the skill production function (Cunha & Heckman 2007) makes it possible to characterize the process of human development and to rationalize the available empirical evidence.
+First, as reflected in the technology in Equations 6 and 7, skills are multidimensional (Almlund et al. 2011).
 Cognition and IQ are not the only determinants of success in life; personality traits such as perseverance, conscientiousness, and sociability are equally important in shaping future outcomes.
-Second, skills are malleable and genetics is only one of the main possible determinants of the set of individual skills and abilities.
+Second, skills are malleable, and genetics is only one of the main possible determinants of the set of individual skills and abilities.

-Perhaps the most important finding in the recent literature is that early childhood (up to about four years of age) is a crucial phase for skill acquisition.
-Carneiro and Heckman (2003), Ermisch and Francesconi (2005), and Heckman and Mosso (2014) document that cognitive and noncognitive outcomes are largely shaped early in life.17 The skill gaps that can be found between individuals from different socio-economic backgrounds opens at very early stages of childhood.
+Perhaps the most important finding in the recent literature is that early childhood (up to approximately four years of age) is a crucial phase for skill acquisition.
+Carneiro & Heckman (2003), Ermisch & Francesconi (2005), and Heckman & Mosso (2014) document that cognitive and noncognitive outcomes are largely shaped early in life.
+The skill gaps that can be found among individuals from different socioeconomic backgrounds opens at very early stages of childhood.
 Moreover, early interventions have higher returns and are more effective in reducing achievement gaps than later interventions.
-Later investments are especially in effective if not anticipated by at least some earlier investments (see Cunha et al. 2006 and Knudsen et al. 2006).
+Later investments are especially ineffective if not anticipated by at least some earlier investments (see Cunha et al. 2006, Knudsen et al. 2006).

-Our theoretical representation of the technology of skill formation (10) and (11) is closely related to Cunha and Heckman (2007).
-A key feature here is that child-hood consists of multiple periods.18 The model allows for two important features.
+Our theoretical representation of the technology of skill formation in Equations 6 and 7 is closely related to that of Cunha & Heckman (2007).
+A key feature is that childhood consists of multiple periods.
+The model allows for two important features.
 The first feature is self-productivity of human capital.
 Skills acquired in a certain period persist and contribute to the creation of new skills in the following periods.
-The second feature is dynamic complementarity, namely the observation that skills produced at a specific stage of life raise the productivity of investments at later stages.
+The second feature is dynamic complementarity, namely, the observation that skills produced at a specific stage of life raise the productivity of investments at later stages.
 This implies that investments made at different ages foster each other.
-Moreover, complementarity suggests that early-in-life investments should be followed by later investments in order to increase their productivity.
+Moreover, complementarity suggests that early-in-life investments should be followed by later investments to increase their productivity.